AzharAnwar9/Python-Website-Blocker/README.md

 ## Pre-requisites

 1. Python 3.x installed on machine
+2. The script is currently working on Windows & Mac Operating Systems and Linux Distributions.
-2. File containing list of URLs/Domains must be present in same folder as application.
+3. File containing list of URLs/Domains must be present in same folder as application.
-3. Script is required to be executed in admin mode(see details in How to Use section)
+4. Script is required to be executed in admin mode(see details in How to Use section).

 ## How to Use
 The script is simple to understand and use.
 It can be utilized to its full functionality without opening/editing source code.
 Isn't that great?